 Academic Qualifications Verification

-Name Screening against the Sanctions and Politically Exposed Persons List
+Name Screening against the Sanctions

+For certain roles there will be security vetting at national level

 The Bank will carry out routine medical examinations, excluding chronic illnesses such as but not limited to HIV and Cancer.
 The Bank will also facilitate comprehensive medical examinations and shall not use medical results to discriminate against staff members.